Hafeezmhk7/Hafeez_ecir_tiger/README.md

 ### Primary Method

 - **TIGRESS** (ours)
-  A hybrid generative retrieval model that extends TIGER by incorporating richer semantics through multimodal representations and prompt-guided generation.
+  A hybrid generative retrieval model that extends TIGER by incorporating richer semantics through visual representations and context rich item metadata textual semantics.
 Designed to improve both accuracy and diversity/fairness in recommendations.

 ### Frameworks Used